luniballony/Solar_System_Graphic_Representation/README.md

 - create slider to control speed
 - create slider to control number of stars (optional)
 - create moon (DONE)
+- option for realistic version

 Optimizations:
 - create function for distances (DONE)
-- create function for planets
+- create function for planets (DONE)
-- create function for rings
+- create function for rings (DONE)
+- create function for stars

 Project started on november 28 of 2024